teleprint-me/py.gpt.prompt/docs/research/phi-1/planning.md

 ### Conclusion:

-Phi-1 is an ambitious endeavor blending STEM expertise, ethical reasoning, and emotional intelligence.
+PhiChat is an ambitious endeavor blending STEM expertise, ethical reasoning, and emotional intelligence.
 The project's interdisciplinary approach aims to foster engaging discussions about ethics, values, and morality while educating in mathematics and computer science.